junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Tessa," Dean breathes out the Angel's name in shock.

-That's what they are, the Weeping Angels -- the real angels and reapers, confined in a stone body, restricted by some quantum lock.
+That's what they are, the Weeping Angels -- the real angels, confined in a stone body, restricted by some quantum lock.
 But they're still the angels he knew, not some new monster species like the Doctor said.

 "Oh God, I'm so dumb, of course," Dean gapes, backing away from the stoned Tessa, back to where Rory stands.
 That's exactly why he felt like he knew them, because he really does.
 The gatekeeper angels down there, aren't them the ones coming for Cas when he was broken?
 Inias or what's-his-name?
 And the other one with curly hair, isn't she the Angel of Water Cas pointed to him?
 The one called Hannah.

 He claps on his head, "I have to tell Cas."
 Dean sends out a rushed prayer as he walks back down the corridor.

-He is back next to Rory then, who is pointing at two side-by-side doors with his mouth open.
-"Look!"
+He is back next to Rory then, who points at two side-by-side doors with his mouth open.
+"Dean, look at that!"

-"Keep looking at that angel!"
+"Watch out for that angel!"
 Dean tells him, then he turns.

 Right on these two doors, the name tags unmistakably spell out: